vishvAsa/kalpAntaram/kANe/v1p1/28_shAtAtapa.md

 No. 1361 of the I. O. catalogue is a treatise in mixed pross and verse on prāyaścittas for the Mahāpātakas and Upapa takas.
 Several verses of Manu ( such as III, 8, 11, 171 ) occur therein.
 It contains 139 verses.
 In Mitra's Notices ( II. p.
 41) there is a ms. called Karmavipāka in 87 chapters and 2376 verses, of which the work in Jivananda's collection seems to be a part or abridgment.

-Aparārka in several places quotes the views of Sātātapa immediately followed by quotations from Víddha-Sātātapa or vice versa (e. g. on Yāj.
+Aparārka in several places quotes the views of Sātātapa immediately followed by quotations from Vīddha-Sātātapa or vice versa (e. g. on Yāj.
 I. 190, on III.
 292 p.
 1195 and p.
 1201 ).

 No. 205 of A. 1882-83 of the Deccan College Collection is a Vrdilha-Siitātepa smrti in 64 verses on prāyaścittas for doing various things, on śrāddha, on washing the teeth.
 Her Cat.
 No. 1360 p.
 398 is a Vrddha-Sātātapa-smști in 97 verheerse on defilement and purifications.
 The Anandāsrama collection